 We believe consumers are likely to have been misled by Coles that the entire baking process, including preparation, occurred in-store, when in fact the bakery products were prepared and partially baked off site, frozen, transported and then ‘finished’ in store.
 Indeed, the Cuisine Royale products were partially baked overseas.

-2013, the ACCC commenced legal proceedings against Titan Marketing Pty Ltd (Titan) and its sole director,
+On 17 June 2013, the ACCC commenced legal proceedings against Titan Marketing Pty Ltd (Titan) and its sole director, Paul Giovanni Okumu.

 The ACCC also added the following commentary about the case in its media release: